wacncontent/CustomizeTool/output/articles/cloud-services/cloud-services-continuous-delivery-use-vso.md

 You can deploy a web app or a cloud service (Azure Application) by following the steps in this walkthrough.
 If you want to create a new solution, create a new Azure Cloud Service project, or a new ASP.NET MVC project.
 Make sure that the project targets .NET Framework 4 or 4.5, and if you are creating a cloud service project, add an ASP.NET MVC web role and a worker role, and choose Internet application for the web role.
 When prompted, choose **Internet Application**.
 If you want to create a web app, choose the ASP.NET Web Application project template, and then choose MVC.
-See [Create an ASP.NET web app in Azure App Service](../web-sites-dotnet-get-started.md).
+See [Create an ASP.NET web app in Azure Websites](/documentation/articles/web-sites-dotnet-get-started).

 	> [AZURE.NOTE] Visual Studio Online only support CI deployments of Visual Studio Web Applications at this time.
 Web Site projects are out of scope.